 What is owner financing?
 This is a type of sale where the owner finances their own buyer or becomes the bank.
 The owner will usually have similar terms to a bank for a buyer to qualify.
 They expect a downpayment, interest over a loan, and can also foreclose for non-payment.
 This is also a great way for a buyer to buy a home that may not have the best financial background on paper since the owners might be a little less stringent.
-Check out these 4 tips for selling your house with owner financing in Nashua.
+Check out these 4 tips for selling your house with owner financing in Southern New Hampshire & Northern Massachusetts.

 Tip #1: Check Buyer Qualifications